Jelena Rozga: Love life

 Little is known about Rozga's private life and her love relationships.
-She has frequently reported during interviews that she prefers to keep her private life secret and focus more on her music during interviews.
+She has frequently reported during interviews that she prefers to keep her private life secret and focus more on her music.

 Rozga's most public relationship was with Stjepan Hauser, the cellist of the Croatian band 2Cellos.
-They met in 2015 and got engaged the following year.
+They met in 2015 during a concert they gave in Ljubljana where they performed an acoustic version of "Minut srca tvog".
+They got engaged the following year.
 In 2017, the relationship reportedly ended after two years.
-In August 2024, Rozga revealed to the press that she was in a relationship.
+Around the time of the breakup media frequently reported how the song "Moje proljece" which lyrically revolves around betrayal and treason was dedicated to Hauser.